-The primary study endpoint is the association of baseline telomere length with outcome (RFS and OS).
+The primary study endpoint is the association of baseline telomere length with outcome.
 All other analyses are exploratory.
 The sample size calculation is based on splitting the patients into two equally-sized groups (high and low) based on the median telomere length at baseline.
 The primary analysis would be based on fractional polynomials (treating the data as continuous) so the actual power obtained is actually likely to be higher than 80%.
 The prognostic significance of telomere length would be assessed in the context of other existing recognised prognostic factors.

-The assumptions regarding outcome with peri-operative chemotherapy in this patient population is based on the results of the patients who were randomised to the peri-operative chemotherapy arm of the "MAGIC" study $^{(38)}$.
-The 3-year progression-free survival (PFS) rate with peri-operative ECF is 40%.
-To be of prognostic interest the hazard ratio between the high and low RTL groups should be at least 2 (3-year PFS rate 27.5% v 52.5%).
-To detect this magnitude of difference with 80% power at 2.5% 2-sided level of statistical significance requires 144 patients (a more stringent p-value is used to allow for the fact that two primary comparisons are being made).
-Allowing for a modest level of correlation between RTL and other prognostic factors (0.25) means that to detect this as an independent prognostic factor requires that the sample size should be increased by 6.25% to approximately 153 patients.
+The assumptions regarding outcome with chemotherapy in this patient population is based on the results of the Real-2 study(37).
+The overall objective response rate with ECX (or EOX) is 45%.
+To be of prognostic interest the difference between the high and low RTL groups would have to be at least 25% (32.5% v 57.5%).
+To detect this magnitude of difference with 80% power at the 1.7% 2-sided level of statistical significance (a more stringent level of statistical significance is used to adjust for the fact that 3 primary comparisons are being made) requires 155 patients.
+Allowing for a modest level of correlation between RTL and other prognostic factors (0.25) means that to detect this as an independent prognostic factor requires that the sample size should be increased by 6.25%, which give a sample size of approximately 165 patients.
+The median progression-free survival (PFS) with ECX (or EOX) is 6.5 months.
+To be of prognostic interest the hazard ratio between the high and low RTL groups should be at least 2 (median PFS 4.35 v 8.65 months).
+To detect this magnitude of difference with 80% power at 1.7% 2-sided level of statistical significance requires 120 patients.
+Allowing for a modest level of correlation between RTL and other prognostic factors (0.25) means that to detect this as an independent prognostic factor requires that the sample size should be increased by 6.25% to approximately 128 patients.

-The 3-year overall survival (OS) of patients receiving peri-operative ECF chemotherapy in the "MAGIC" study was $45\%^{(38)}$.
-To be of prognostic interest the hazard ratio between the high and low RTL groups should be at least 2 (3-year OS rate 32.7% v 57.3%).
-To detect this magnitude of difference with 80% power at 2.5% 2-sided level of statistical significance requires 144 patients.
-Allowing for a modest level of correlation between RTL and other prognostic factors (0.25) means that to detect this as an independent prognostic factor requires that the sample size should be increased by 6.25% to approximately 153 patients.
+The median overall survival (OS) of patients in the Real-2 study was 10 months.
+To be of prognostic interest the hazard ratio between the high and low RTL groups should be at least 2 (median OS 6.65 v 13.35 months).
+To detect this magnitude of difference with 80% power at 5% 2-sided level of statistical significance requires 130 patients.
+Allowing for a modest level of correlation between RTL and other prognostic factors (0.25) means that to detect this as an independent prognostic factor requires that the sample size should be increased by 6.25% to approximately 138 patients.